mohgakoshty/pdsnd_github/README.md

 ### BikeShare

 ### Description
-Describe what your project is about and what it does
+This project is about bikeshare analysis
 ### Files used
 Include the files used